 Maintenance and preparation on a Light Armored Vehicle

-Lance Corporal Smith during a very brief moment of calm in a simulated air field emergency training session
+Lance Corporal Smith during a very brief moment of calm in a simulated air field emergency training session at BDOC

 Gunnery Sergeant Guerra Charlie Battery 1/11 outside Fire Direction Control Tent working out a plan on the hood of a Humvee